kobenguyent/codeceptjs-a11y-helper/README.md

 ### Options

-By default, this setting is enabled:
+By default, this setting is enabled, you can either input those settings in config file or `runA11yCheck()`, precedence is as followed: defaults settings, settings in config, settings from `runA11yCheck()`

 - context: null,
 - axeOptions: `{